longhorn/longhorn/enhancements/20230417-extend-csi-snapshot-to-support-backingimage.md

 - If BackingImage with the given name already exists, create the volume.
 - If BackingImage with the given name does not exists, we prepare it first.
 There are 2 kinds of types which are `export-from-volume` and `download`.
     - For `download`, it means we have to prepare the BackingImage before creating the Volume.
 We first decode other parameters from `snapshotId` and create the BackingImage.
     - For `export-from-volume`, it means we have to prepare the BackingImage before creating the Volume.
 We first decode other parameters from `snapshotId` and create the BackingImage.
-If the Volume we are snapshotting is not attached, return `codes.FailedPrecondition`.

 NOTE: we already have related code for preparing the BackingImage with type `download` or `export-from-volume` before creating a Volume, [here](https://github.com/longhorn/longhorn-manager/blob/master/csi/controller_server.go#L195)